I am starting this journey today. Documenting our life here in Florida and how we choose to live that life and how life has chosen for us to live.

 So how do we stop this influx of crappily made products?
 Well, I think the first things is to stop buying it.
 Visualize.
 You are at the store.
 WHY???
 Do you really need more stuff?

-, WEAR IT OUT, MAKE IT DO, OR DO WITHOUT
+USE IT UP, WEAR IT OUT, MAKE IT DO, OR DO WITHOUT

 Okay, fine--You feel you "need" something.